-- F The Affirmative Action Officer will review the request and, if approved, will assist the supervisor in making the accommodation.
-If the accommodation will cost a significant amount, the Affirmative Action Officer will forward it along with his/her recommendation to the Chief ALJ within three working days. - G. The decision is provided in writing to the supervisor and employee within five working days after the determination is made by the Chief ALJ. - H. The Affirmative Action Officer submits appropriate purchasing documents to the purchasing agent if equipment, furniture or other assistive devices must be purchased. - The Affirmative Action Officer will maintain all documents pertaining to the accommodation.
+- G. The decision shall be provided in writing to the employee within three working days after the determination is made by the Assistant Chief ALJ. - H..
+If approved, the ADM will assist the supervisor in making the accommodation. - I. The ADM submits appropriate documents to the purchasing agent if equipment, furniture or other assistive devices must be purchased. - J. The Affirmative Action Officer will complete the Reasonable Accommodation Agreement form and maintain the form along with all other documents pertaining to the accommodation.